JhonyWalker-pixel/google-search-clone/README.md

 ## :clipboard: About the project

 The most famous web search page in the world, but this style before the implementation of the famous rounding aside the tips.
-Come and see the final [result](https://jhonywalker-pixel.github.io/google-search-clone/)

 ## :computer: Used language